-Anyone who makes the difficult decision to place a family member in the care of a nursing home or assisted living facility should expect their loved one to receive the best care and consideration from every employee of that facility.
+Anyone who makes the difficult decision to place a family member in the care of a nursing home or assisted living facility should expect their loved one to receive quality care and consideration from every employee of that facility.
+All nursing home residents have rights that are set forth in detail under New York law.
 Unfortunately, abuse and neglect occur in nursing homes all too often across New York, often resulting in severe and potentially life-altering harm.
+If your loved one has been harmed in a nursing home, please don’t hesitate to contact a Rochester nursing home abuse lawyer from Lacy Katzen LLP for guidance.

 When you experience mistreatment in a nursing home or suspect your family member may be a victim of neglect, including pressure sores, you have a right to take legal action against the responsible party.
-An experienced personal injury attorney can help you seek the financial compensation your family deserves.
+An experienced Rochester personal injury lawyer can help you seek the financial compensation your family deserves.

 What are the Legal Rights of Rochester Nursing Home Residents?